alext234/test-chaincode-identity/README.md

 ## Some notes

 - MockStub allows setting `Creator` to specify Client identity at this commit `93f8353378b5fb7f879b6ce0c1ead127a1cdcf8e` (beyond `v1.4.0`).
-Hence for unit testing we have to use this commit onwards in `go.mod`
+Hence for unit testing we have to use Fabric at this commit onwards in `go.mod`

 - See the output of test logs to know how the output of `GetID, GetMSPID, GetAttributeValue()` unit tests look like https://travis-ci.org/alext234/test-chaincode-identity